CrossOmics/Lotus/docs/getting_started.rst

 The output file contains a UMAP plot colored by cluster labels, showing the cell type separation.

-The visualization shows:

-- **UMAP embedding**: 2D representation of cells in the UMAP space
-- **Color coding**: Each cluster is colored differently
-- **Cell distribution**: Shows how cells are grouped and separated by cell type
+The visualization shows a UMAP embedding as a 2D representation of cells in the UMAP space, with color coding where each cluster is colored differently, and cell distribution that shows how cells are grouped and separated by cell type.

 Example UMAP visualization: